Pony-Bit/Pony-Bit/README.md

 Hi, I'm Pony, a passionate self-taught Software developer.

+- 💝 I'm a decentralized believer, not a believer in digital money.
 - 🔭 Currently I work for a digital currency exchange.
 - 🌱 I’m currently learning Algorithm design and Blockchain related knowledge.
 - 📫 How to reach me: Please send an email to 13500815917@163.com